Chris95cam/Coursera_Capstone/README.md

 - [IBMDataScienceCapstone-CarAccidentSeverityClassification.ipynb](https://github.com/Chris95cam/Coursera_Capstone/blob/master/IBMDataScienceCapstone-CarAccidentSeverityClassification.ipynb): Python notebook containing the data processing, data exploration, and model building for this project.

-- [placeholder](placeholder) - Report summarizing the findings of this project.
+- [placeholder](placeholder): Report summarizing the findings of this project.

 - [locationfetcher.py](https://github.com/Chris95cam/Coursera_Capstone/blob/master/locationfetcher.py): Function I wrote that creates a csv file containing the longitudes and latitudes for each city in the dataset.